recentralized/legal/src/cookies.md

 To explore what Cookie settings are available to you, look in the “preferences” or “options” section of your browser’s menu.

-If you have any questions regarding this Cookie Policy, please contact us at [insert email].
+If you have any questions regarding this Cookie Policy, please contact us at {{.ContactEmail}}.